orodrigogo/feedback-widget/README.md

 ![App Screenshot](.github/cover.png)

-Widget to send Feedback e-mail with  screenshot.
+Widget Web, Mobile and Back-end to send Feedback e-mail with screenshot.
 This application was created for the purpose of studies.

 ## Stack